 Always make sure that the burner caps, rings and pansupports are correctly placed.
 This will prevent pans becoming unstable while in use, and ensure an uninterrupted gas flow.

-Call Customer Care for a service engineers visit if:
+i Call Customer Care for a service engineers visit if:

-You find over a period of time that the gas oven becomes hotter at a particular temperature - the thermostat may need replacing.
+- You find over a period of time that the gas oven becomes hotter at a particular temperature - the thermostat may need replacing. - The cooling fan fails to work.